 Enter the amount you paid to travel from your old home to your new home.
 This includes transportation and lodging on the way.
 Include costs for the day you arrive.
-Although not all the members of your household have to travel together or at the same time, you may only include expenses for one trip per person.
+The members of your household do not have to travel together or at the same time.
+However, you may only include expenses for one trip per person.